4 Mile & 10 Mile Start @ 12 Noon; 2 Mile Starts @ 2pm!

 The RRCA awards championship events at the National, Regional, and State level to RRCA member clubs and events to promote the sport of distance running.
 The Championship Event Series shines a spotlight on well-run events and awards top performing runners.

-Yes, you can sign up online until midnight Friday before the event.
+Yes, you can sign up online until midnight Thursday before the event.
 Mailed applications must be received by Friday before the event.
 You can sign up in person in Ferndale at the event.

 The weather in March ranges from sunny and warm to overcast and rainy.
 Regardless of conditions the race will not be cancelled due to inclement weather.

-There is parking on most residential streets off of Main St. as well as parking at Fireman's park at 100 Berding St, only a few blocks away from the starting line.
+There is parking on most residential streets off of Main St. as well as parking at Fireman's park at 100 Berding St., only a few blocks away from the starting line.

-T-shirts are available at packet pickup.
+T-shirts are available at packet pick-up.
 If you miss picking up your shirt or award at the event, contact the race director.

-No, SRRC Foggy Bottom Milk Run does not benefit a specific charity, but the proceeds do go support local high school athletic programs and other local community volunteer groups.
+No, SRRC Foggy Bottom Milk Run does not benefit a specific charity, but the proceeds do support local high school athletic programs and other local community volunteer groups.

 Yes, for insurance and liability purposes every participant running or walking the course must sign up and have a race bib to be on the course and participate in the events.

 Only children age 14 and under are eligible to sign up with the youth group or school discount.
-The discount only applies to children signing up for the 2-mile fun run.
+The discount only applies to children signing up for the 2 mile fun run.
 Coaches and parents must sign up at the adult price if they wish to participate.

-No, your child does not need to be on a school or youth group team to get the discount, all you need to do is provide the name of the school or youth group that they belong to.
+No, your child does not need to be on a school or youth group team to get the discount.
+All you need to do is provide the name of the school or youth group that they belong to.

 Foggy Bottom Milk Run